LoonDread/About-my-profile-picture/Autistic_me_portait_information.md

 ![Autistic_me_photo](https://github.com/LoonDread/About-my-profile-picture/blob/main/Autistic_me_Photo_resized.jpg)

 - **Stage 2:** Being inspired by what the spontaneous portrait photo which lead to a lead pencil drawing in my sketch book.
 To me my sketch is place for experimentation.
 Allowing me not feel so precious of what I create in the book.
 In turn enabling me to be freer with my creativity.

+- **Stage 3:** Realizing the potential of the lead pencil drawing.

+- **Stage 4:** Submitting series art peices to an art exhibition that includes autistic me portrait.